babylonhealth/ios-playbook/Interview/ConductingATechnicalInterview.md

 Discuss what we can do to make a probably nervous candidate feel welcome and respected.

 ### Look for what the Candidate can bring
-Diverse teams are well known to be more productive but at the same time a new hire should enough about the technology they use for their intended level.
-How can one think about structuring an interview to learn something about what the candidate brings that we don't have while not forgetting to ask about essential skills.
+Diverse teams are well known to be more productive but at the same time a new hire should enough about the technology we use for their intended level.
+How can one think about structuring an interview to learn something about what the candidate brings that we don't have already while not forgetting to ask about essential skills.

 ###  Let the Candidate have the Floor
 - It is not your interview